Predicting the phase behavior of mixtures of active spherical particles: Results

-So far, we have shown that gas-liquid coexistence for an active-passive mixture of Lennard-Jones particles is entirely controlled by properties which can be measured purely in the individual coexisting phases, namely the bulk pressure and reservoir densities per species.
-This of course raises the interesting question whether or not such phase coexistence rules can also be found for systems undergoing a motility-induced phase separation, and whether or not they can be used to predict the phase diagram.
+So far, we have shown that the gas-liquid coexistence for an active-passive mixture of Lennard-Jones particles can be completely described by the local normal pressure and the reservoir densities.
+This of course raises the interesting question whether or not such phase coexistence rules can also be found for systems undergoing a motility-induced phase separation, and whether or not they can be used to \textit{predict} the phase diagram.

-To this end, we use the Weeks-Chandler-Andersen potential with the interaction cutoff radius $r_c=2^{1/6}\sigma$ and the energy scale $\beta\epsilon_{WCA}=40$.
-Here, we consider a two dimensional active-active mixture with the self-propulsions of fast and slow species being $f_f=160 k_BT/\sigma$ and $f_s=120k_BT/\sigma$, respectively.
-Note that in this case we find a phase separation between a high density crystal phase and a low density gas phase.
-For more simulation details we refer to the SM~\cite{si}.
-For this active-active mixture, we observe a clear collapse of the direct coexistence data onto a single binodal, as summarized in the phase diagram in Figure \ref{PhaseDiagWCA}(a).
+To this end, we use the Weeks-Chandler-Andersen potential with the energy scale $\beta\epsilon_{WCA}=6.67$.
+Here, we consider a two-dimensional active-active mixture with the self-propulsions of fast and slow species being $f_f=160 k_BT/\sigma$ and $f_s=120k_BT/\sigma$, respectively.
+We chose such a set of forces for two reasons.
+First of all, such a choice ensures that even the slow species undergoes motility-induced phase separation into a gas and a crystal phase (see e.g. the state diagram in Ref.~\cite{redner2013structure}).
+As a result, we can probe the full spectrum of compositions of the binary mixture.
+Secondly and more importantly, such high self-propulsions result in relatively fast dynamics for the system, so that our reservoir simulations can access a large number of configurations within reasonable computational time.